Last updated on February 26th, 2023 at 11:25 am

 The geopolitical zone with the 4th highest voting power in 2019 was North-Central, followed by the North East and the South-East.

-In the Continuous Voter Registration which is expected to come to an end on July 31, 2022, the South-East has recorded the least of completed registration, standing at 1,261,669.
+In the Continuous Voter Registration which came to an end on July 31, 2022, the South-East recorded the least of completed registration, standing at 1,261,669.

 Most of them can be found in major cities across Nigeria such as Lagos, Ibadan, Kano, and other areas in their large number across Nigeria.